2018study/activateviz/README.md

 # [Activate Static Visual Chart]()

 In this project, we propose three kinected effects to activate static visual charts, i.e., marching ants, geometry transformation and flicker.
-Please visit the project homepage for more detail:
+Please visit the [project homepage](https://2018study.github.io/dynamicviz/) for more detail.

 ## Marching Ants